nikita-volkov/hasql-tutorial1/README.md

 # Library isolation

 It is best to have your database integration layer isolated into a dedicated library.
-When working on this library this gives you a clear problem scope of just the integration with the DB and it makes the library reusable across your final application projects, which there can be many: CLI-utils, REST-APIs and etc.
+When working on this library this gives you a clear problem scope of just the integration with a DB and it makes the library reusable across your final application projects, of which there can be many: CLI-utils, REST-APIs and etc.

 All those applications will be using a shared library for their DB-integration layer.
 Any update to the DB-integration will make it available to all of them at near to zero cost.
 This cost brings us to the subject of encapsulation.